Pomax/Claude-VS-Code-Extension-patches/README.md

 ## Can you add X?

-No, but you can because you also have access to Claude.
-Tell it to apply these fixes, then tell it to also fix whatever _you_ need fixed in a way that it can file an issue and PR for that in this repo.
+You mean "can _we_ add", because we all have access to Claude: file an issue detailing what you want to fix, and then Claude to do that work in the same way that the `patch-instructions.md` already fix a bunch of stuff (so: fix it and then update the instructions with the new fix).
+Then simply contribute that as a PR that fixes your issue.
+If Anthropic can't be bothered to fix stuff, at least we can bypass them and fix the shit they refuse to, _together_.